hashi-strawb/multi-workspace-policy-as-code/README.md

 Realistically, a better solution would be to integrate this with an IPAM solution.

 If you do not have an IPAM solution... you should probably invest in an IPAM solution.

+For example, there is a community provider for phpIPAM: https://registry.terraform.io/providers/Ouest-France/phpipam/latest/docs